walter-kudzai-kamanga/whisper_api/EMAIL_SETUP.md

 - **Statistics** - Monitor email performance
 - **Settings** - Configure webhooks, IP addresses, etc.

-## Migration from Other Providers

-The following email providers have been removed:
-- ❌ Gmail SMTP
-- ❌ Mailgun (SMTP and API)
-- ❌ Resend
-- ❌ FastAPI-Mail

 All email functionality now uses SendGrid exclusively for better reliability and deliverability.